kaliber-scala/play-prerender/README.md

 prerender.maximumAttempts = 2
 # If you require a user agent which is not present in the default list it can be added through through this configuration option.
 prerender.additionalAgents = []
+# (Optional) When set, a URI will only be prerendered if its query parameter names are included in the limitedParams configuration option.
+prerender.limitedParams = Option(Set("goodparam", "allowedparam"))
+# (Optional) When set, URIs will not be prerendered if the excludeRegex matches any part of the URI.
+prerender.excludeRegex = Option("2222|1111")
 ```

 ### Default user agents